 - Public health:

 - Respiratory care:

-Students planning to attend the 2022 Health Expo on March 30 will have an opportunity to prepare for the event with a career development coordinator on Thursday, March 24 at 5:30 p.m. in the Wildcat Chamber Room in the K-State Student Union.
+Students planning to attend the 2023 Health Expo on February 28 will have an opportunity to prepare for the event with a career development coordinator in the spring.
+Details on this event will be announced at the start of the spring semester.

 This event, sponsored by the pre-health ambassadors and Alpha Epsilon Delta Honor Society, will help students understand what to wear, what to bring and what type of questions are appropriate for this style of event.
 Dana Parker, career development coordinator for the College of Health and Human Sciences will lead the event.
 Students will also have a chance to do some mock networking activities and ask any questions they have about the event.